scarlosteixeira/Tetris-game/README.md

 ## Planning

-A digital whiteboard (Scalidraw) was used to sketch and plan the project, it gives a brief idea of the project's challenges and how these can be addressed.
-As the layout of the game and witch programing resources are viable to solve addressed problems.
+A digital whiteboard (Excalidraw) was used to sketch and plan the project; it gives a brief idea of the project's challenges and how these can be addressed such as the layout of the game and which programming resources are viable to solve mentioned problems.
 Eg. How do I track Tredominos position on the playable field?
-How do I implement collision between walls and pieces?
+How do I implement a collision between walls and pieces?

 ![Whiteboarding png ](./tetris-whiteboarding.png)